vippsas/vipps-woocommerce/README.md

 You can read about how *WooCommerce Subscriptions* and *WooCommerce Memberships* work together at [WooCommerce Memberships Subscriptions Integration](https://docs.woocommerce.com/document/woocommerce-memberships-subscriptions-integration/).

 ### Where can I use Vipps MobilePay?

 Vipps MobilePay is available in Norway, Denmark and Finland.
-Only users who have Vipps Mobilepay will be able to pay with Vipps MobilePay.
+Only users who have Vipps MobilePay will be able to pay with Vipps MobilePay.

 ### How can I test that the plugin works correctly?